Medical Consultation Process

 - Referral from the CDC Call Center

-- Contacting the Medical Consultants (email@example.com, firstname.lastname@example.org, email@example.com) or the Nurse Consultants (firstname.lastname@example.org, or email@example.com), directly via email.
-Email addresses are provided on the HNTC website.
+- Contacting the medical consultants (email@example.com, firstname.lastname@example.org) or the nurse consultants (email@example.com, firstname.lastname@example.org, or email@example.com), directly via email.
+Email addresses are provided on the HNTC website and in promotional literature.

 The consultation line is staffed Monday – Friday, from 8:00 AM until 5:00 PM, Central Time.
 After business hours, voice mail service is available.
-Voice mail messages will be returned within one business day by the Medical Consultant or a Nurse Consultant.
+Voice-mail messages left after 4:00 pm will be returned by the medical or nurse consultant within one business day.

 Once the Medical Consultant has contacted the requestor, the HNTC response to the inquiry is determined by the nature of the request and the stated preference of the requestor.
 Recommendations may take the form of a written consult, an email reply or telephone consultation: